How To Visit Rainbow Bridge National Monument at Lake Powell

 Lake Powell

 In 1910, Rainbow Bridge became a National Monument.
 According to the National Park Service, the monument receives around 85,000 visitors a year.
-Before Glen Canyon National Recreation Area (Lake Powell) was artificially created, Rainbow Bridge was only accessible via foot traffic.

-If there are no roads, how do you get to Rainbow Bridge National Monument?
 It is a remote spot at Lake Powell and can only be accessed via a 50-mile boat ride or a 32-mile round-trip hike.

-Boating to Rainbow Bridge Lake Powell
+Boating To Rainbow Bridge

 boat-to-rainbow-bridge-national-monument-utah

-Boating to Rainbow Bridge National Monument
+Me boating to Rainbow Bridge National Monument

-When on the water at Lake Powell, the entrance to the Monument is at buoy 49, the mouth of Forbidding Canyon.
-You can get there with your own boat, rent a boat, or take a Lake Powell boat tour to Rainbow Bridge (link to Lake Powell boat tours).
+You can get there with your own private boat, rent a boat, or take a boat tour (link to Lake Powell boat tours).

 From both of these marinas, it will take about 3 to 4 hours with your own boat.